-Summary of bill:4
+Summary of bill:3

-The bill would amend the Harmonized Tariff Schedule of the United States (HTS) by reducing the current general rate of duty on specified viscose rayon filament yarn from 10 percent ad valorem to 7.5 percent ad valorem through December 31, 1998.5 The yarn is classified in HTS subheading 5403.31.00 and is described as single yarn of viscose rayon, untwisted or with a twist not exceeding 120 turns per meter.
-Specifically excluded from the proposed duty reduction is medium tenacity rayon filament yarn manufactured solely for the purpose of carbonizing, which is also classified in this HTS subheading.
+The bill would amend chapter 99 of the Harmonized Tariff Schedule (HTS) of the United States by reducing the current general rate of duty on specified viscose rayon filament yarn from 10 percent ad valorem to 7.5 percent ad valorem through December 31, 1998.4 The specified rayon filament yarn is classified in HTS subheading 5403.31.00 and is described as single yarn of viscose rayon, untwisted or with a twist not exceeding 120 turns per meter.
+The bill specifically excludes from the proposed duty reduction medium tenacity rayon filament yarn which is manufactured solely for the purpose of carbonizing and is also classified in this HTS subheading.